-“The idea that certain foods in a mother’s diet cause gas in her baby is not founded in research,” says Sandra Cole, a registered nurse and clinical supervisor for lactation at Sharp Mary Birch Hospital for Women & Newborns.
+“The idea that certain foods in a mother’s diet cause gas in her baby is not founded in research,” says Jodi Walters, a clinical lead for lactation at Sharp Mary Birch Hospital for Women & Newborns.
 “If certain foods were an overall problem for most babies, we would expect cultures that primarily eat certain foods would have more gassy or fussy babies, but this is just not the case.”

 While individual babies might be sensitive to certain foods, just as individual adults are, there is no way of knowing which baby will be sensitive to a certain food.
 Babies are unique in this regard — what bothers one may not bother another.

-“If mom thinks her baby is reacting to a particular food, she should eliminate that food from her diet for two to three weeks to see if baby’s symptoms improve,” Cole says.
+“If mom thinks her baby is reacting to a particular food, she should eliminate that food from her diet for two to three weeks to see if baby’s symptoms improve,” says Jodi.
 “If baby’s symptoms do improve, then this food may be a problem for baby.
 And mom will know to avoid it while breastfeeding or until baby matures.”